cognativ-inc/developers-handbook/react.md

 ```
 ###  Ensuring Type Safety in React/Next.js with PropTypes or TypeScript

 Learn how to enhance the reliability and maintainability of your React and Next.js applications by implementing type safety measures using either PropTypes or TypeScript.
-By enforcing strict type checks, you can catch bugs early in development and streamline collaboration within your team.
-This tutorial provides guidance on integrating PropTypes for prop validation or leveraging TypeScript for static type checking, empowering you to build robust and error-resistant components.
+Enforcing strict type checks allows you to catch bugs early in development and streamline collaboration within your team.
+This tutorial provides guidance on integrating PropTypes for runtime prop validation or leveraging TypeScript for static type checking, empowering you to build robust and error-resistant components.
+By incorporating these practices, you can ensure your code is more predictable, easier to debug, and better suited for team collaboration.​⬤

 ```typescript
 // Example using TypeScript for static type checking